NaturalHistoryMuseum/ALICE/README.md

 - Run `pip install git+git://github.com/NaturalHistoryMuseum/ALICE`

-## NB:
+## NB

-This project is under active development and may not always worked as expected or intended.
+This project is under active development and may not always work as expected or intended.